Don’t freeze up and head for hibernation just yet. Instead, gear up for the free three-day Oakland County Fire and Ice Festival, Jan. 17-19, 2020.

 The Downtown Rochester DDA and Oakland County Parks and Recreation have once again packed together a fun bundle of activities that visitors of all ages can enjoy.

-Attendees take a carriage-drawn tour of the city, cheer on dog sled races, witness talented ice sculptors vie for ultimate bragging rights, watch broom ball demos, make s’mores and crafts and even ice skate (if you remember to bring your own skates).
+Attendees take a carriage-drawn tour of the city, partake in cross-country skiing, witness talented ice sculptors vie for ultimate bragging rights, see a K-9 demonstration, make s’mores and crafts and even ice skate (if you remember to bring your own skates).

 All of this action proves that cold weather isn’t just good for the sniffles and bad traffic.